Furnace & Heating Systems

 What is Colorado's Ultra Low NOx furnace law?

-Colorado House Bill 23-1161, signed in 2023 and effective January 1, 2026, requires all new gas furnaces and gas water heaters sold or installed in Colorado to meet Ultra Low NOx (ULN) emission standards — specifically, nitrogen oxide emissions no greater than 14 nanograms per joule (ng/J).
-Alternatively, equipment can qualify if it carries current ENERGY STAR certification from the EPA.
-The law does not require homeowners to replace working equipment, but it determines what equipment can legally be installed as replacements going forward.
+Colorado House Bill 23-1161, signed in 2023 and effective January 1, 2026, requires all new gas furnaces sold or installed in Colorado to meet Ultra Low NOx (ULN) emission standards — specifically, nitrogen oxide emissions no greater than 14 nanograms per joule (ng/J).
+The key distinction: the law didn't ban 80% AFUE furnaces.
+It changed which 80% furnaces can be sold.
+Ultra Low NOx compliant 80% models — with redesigned low-NOx burners — are still available in Colorado.
+What's no longer legal to install is the conventional, standard 80% furnace that continues to be sold everywhere else in the country.

 Is Colorado the only state with this Ultra Low NOx law?

-Colorado is one of the very few jurisdictions in the country with a statewide Ultra Low NOx mandate for both furnaces and water heaters.
-The South Coast Air Quality Management District in Southern California has had similar Ultra Low NOx rules for water heaters for several years, and California's Bay Area Air Quality Management District is moving toward stricter requirements for new appliances.
-However, no other U.S. state has enacted this requirement statewide for both product categories.
-This geographic isolation is a primary reason product supply is constrained and prices are significantly elevated in Colorado compared to national averages.
+Colorado is one of the only jurisdictions in the country with a statewide Ultra Low NOx mandate for furnaces.
+The South Coast Air Quality Management District in Southern California has had similar NOx rules for several years, and California's Bay Area Air Quality Management District is moving toward stricter appliance requirements.
+But no other U.S. state has enacted this as a statewide law for furnaces.
+This geographic isolation — just over 1% of the national population — is the primary reason product supply is constrained and prices are significantly elevated in Colorado compared to national averages.

-Why are furnace and water heater prices so much higher in Colorado right now?
+Why are furnace prices so much higher in Colorado right now?

-Colorado's Ultra Low NOx requirement applies to one of the smallest markets in the country with this type of rule.
-Major furnace manufacturers — Carrier, Trane, Lennox, Rheem — design production volumes for national and international demand.
-Building a specialty compliant product line at scale for one state requires investment that manufacturers have been slow to make.
-The result: limited product selection, longer distributor lead times, and prices that are 40–80% higher than pre-law equivalents.
+Colorado's Ultra Low NOx requirement applies to just over 1% of the national population — one of the smallest markets in the country with this rule.
+Major manufacturers design production volumes for national demand, and building a specialty ULN product line at scale for one state requires investment they've been slow to make.
+The result: limited product selection, not every BTU size available, no economy brand options, longer lead times, and installed costs that are 40–80% higher than pre-law equivalents.
 A furnace that cost $4,500–$6,500 installed in 2024 may now run $7,000–$12,000.
-This is expected to normalize slowly as more states potentially adopt similar rules.
+These constraints will persist until more states adopt similar rules or manufacturers increase their commitment to the Colorado market.

 Related Resources